NimZero/NimZeroStripeBundle/docs/setup.rst

 Setup
 =====

-Step 1: Improt the bundle route
+Step 1: Import the bundle route
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Add the following lines in your ``config/routes.yaml`` file::